 There’s a lot of waiting.

-They don’t show you that on Grand Designs.
+They don’t really show you the impact of that in an hour of Grand Designs.